 There is not enough room in the Democratic party for those who backed Sanders and those who supported Clinton in last year’s primaries.
 Their prescriptions for the party’s resurgence are too divergent.
 Clinton and those with her argued that Sanders wasn’t sufficiently committed to social justice in part because he talked so frequently about economic injustice.
 Team Sanders responds that regressive economic policies that both Clintons (and Barack Obama fitfully) embraced are somewhat responsible for any recent rise in racist, sexist, and anti-immigrant attitudes among the white working class and, by extension, Trump’s triumph.

 For decades, Clinton has demonstrated fealty to big money.
 Many of her supporters believe this is savvy politics and essential to victory.
 Progressives contend that any Democratic victories gained via reliance on corporate financing are Pyrrhic.
 Ultimately, progressive populists and Democratic corporatists do not not embody two sides of the same coin but different currencies altogether.
-Unless the latter leave the party or changes its ideology, the Democratic party may win some elections but cannot regain long-term ascendancy.
+Unless the latter leave the party or change their ideology, the Democratic party may win some elections but cannot regain long-term ascendancy.